Bubobubobubobubo/sonic_pipe/README.md

 ### Linux

 Please locate the `daemon.rb` file that comes installed with Sonic Pi.
 This file should be located in the `/server/bin` folder) not far from the actual `sonic-pi` binary.
-The path to `daemon.rb` can be given to `sonic-pipe` using the `--daemon-path` flag when executing the CLI.
+The path to `daemon.rb` can be given to `sonic-pipe` using the `--daemon_path` flag when executing the CLI.

 ### MacOS